 Currently, AES-256 is deemed “good enough” to be the encryption standard of choice.
 The complexity of the algorithm means even with discovered vulnerabilities it would take years to crack the code using supercomputers running at full speed with brute-force.

 OpenVPN is the current leader in the VPN protocol space, although switching to other protocols in some cases could work out better.
-Although we provide details of the best options, you must do your research to determine what is the right one for you.
+While I offer insights into top choices, it’s essential for you to conduct research and find the option that suits you best.

 Considering that this is a changing landscape and computing power is increasing, it’s safe to say that “the best VPN and protocol to use” right now might be different to what is prominent in a few years time.